-PayHero has several types of payslip templates available to use.
-Each type reflects either a different employment basis or level of leave balance details that you wish to display.
+PayHero has a few types of payslip templates available to use.
+Each type reflects either a different employment basis or the level of leave balance details.
 The type of payslip used can be specified on an employee by employee basis through their Employment Tab.

 Click on the name of a payslip type below to see what information is included as well as an example of the payslip itself.

 The leave payslip template will display all leave balances for the employee at the bottom of their payslip.
 The balances are as at 'today', being the date the payslip is downloaded/sent from PayHero.